mrocklin/blog/_posts/work/2012-11-23-BuildingComputations.md

     identcomp.show()
 {% endhighlight %}

-Computations are able to print themselves in the [DOT Language](http://en.wikipedia.org/wiki/DOT_language) enabling simple visualization
+Computations are able to print themselves in the [DOT Language](http://en.wikipedia.org/wiki/DOT_language) enabling simple visualization.
+Here we see a computation that produces the expression we want but its input is the same.
+We'd prefer one that had more atomic inputs like `a, b, c, W, X, Y, Z`

 ![]({{ BASE_PATH }}/images/complex-matrix-computation-identity.png)

+Our patterns know how to break down big computations into smaller ones.
 We convert each of our patterns into a rule.
 This rule looks at the inputs and, if it finds a matching expression adds on a new computation to break down that expression.
 We use [branching strategies]({{BASE_PATH}}/work/2012/11/09/BranchingStrategies/) to orchestrate *how* these rules are applied.
 This is accomplished in the last line of the `make_matrix_rule` function

 {% highlight python %}
     def make_matrix_rule(patterns, assumptions):